 Our third stop on the tour will be a gigantic waterfall called Gullfoss.
 According to the World of Waterfalls, this is one of the top ten best waterfalls in the world.
 It is no wonder why.
 The mighty fall drops a total of 32 meters (105 feet) in two stages as it flows through the rugged canyon, which at times can be 70 meters (229 feet) high itself.
 The first drop is 11 meters (36 feet) and the second is 21 meters (69 feet), making this waterfall exceptionally impressive.

 After exploring Iceland’s absolute must-visit places, we will head to a geothermal hot pool called the Secret Lagoon which we can soak in and relax while hot springs and mini geysers surround us.
-After the full day tour, we will head back to Reykjavík where you will be dropped off near a hotel that has been arranged for you for the night.
+After the full day tour, we will head back to Reykjavík where you will be dropped off.

 - Thingvellir National Park